Nice to meet you.

 • Consensus: Consensus, as it relates to cryptocurrency, refers to the mechanism(s) in which a decentralized network agrees on the validity of transactions.
 Common consensus mechanisms include proof of stake (PoS) and proof of work (PoW).
 PoS is a consensus mechanism that uses randomly selected validators to confirm network transactions and validate data within blocks.
 Owners offer their stakes, or coins, for a chance to validate blocks and earn rewards.
 PoW, the consensus mechanism first used by Bitcoin, involves virtual miners competing to solve cryptographic math puzzles.
 The first to solve a puzzle receives new cryptocurrency coins as a reward.
 Once verified, a miner also adds the transaction to the current blockchain.

-• Cryptography: Cryptography is the practice of securing communication and data using mathematical techniques.
+• Cryptography: Cryptography is securing communication and data using mathematical techniques.
 It helps secure transactions in cryptocurrency.

-• Decentralized applications (dApps): Decentralized applications (dApps) are applications that run on decentralized networks like blockchains rather than a centralized server.
+• Decentralized applications (dApps): Decentralized applications (dApps) run on decentralized networks like blockchains rather than a centralized server.
 Examples include decentralized finance (DeFi) platforms and gaming applications.

-• Fiat currencies: Fiat currencies, like the U.S. dollar, are government-issued currencies.
+• Fiat currencies: Fiat currencies, like the U.S. dollar, are government-issued.
 Central banks and governments use regular fiat currencies.

-• Ledgers: Ledgers are used to record transactions that occur on a network digitally.
-Blockchains are actually distributed ledgers where transaction information is recorded in blocks and secured with cryptographic techniques.
+• Ledgers: Ledgers are used to record digital transactions on a network.
+Blockchains are distributed ledgers where transaction information is recorded in blocks and secured with cryptographic techniques.

 • Non-fungible tokens (NFTs): NFTs are a type of unique digital asset stored on a blockchain.
 Their uniqueness prevents them from being replicated.
 Art collectibles are a common form of NFTs.